 By Jim Matthews

-Jim Matthews is a longtime resident of Greenfield.
-Send comments to email@example.com.
+Jim Matthews is a long-time resident of Greenfield.
+Please share your comments at email@example.com.